-Summer is barbecue season — but it’s also the peak season for food-borne illnesses.
+Summer is barbecue season — but it’s also the peak season for foodborne illnesses.
 Here, how to avoid ills from your grill.

 Barbecuing is a great summer tradition — but if not done properly, it can make you sick.

-Health Canada estimates there are more than 4 million cases of food-related illnesses in this country every year, and the risk of food-borne illnesses increases dramatically during the summer months.
+As of 2018, Health Canada estimates there are more than 4 million cases of food-related illnesses in this country every year, and the risk of food-borne illnesses increases dramatically during the summer months.
 Hot, humid weather creates perfect conditions for bacteria such as Salmonella and E.coli to flourish.
 Add to this the difficulty of refrigerating foods or washing your hands while picnicking or camping, and it’s not hard to understand why food poisoning is a particular risk during barbecue season.

 1. Keep it clean